algorithmwatch/dataskop-platform/README.md

 ### Production

-You as well use the Docker-compose setup from `staging`.
+You may as well use the Docker-compose setup from `staging`.

 ### Heroku